- GENERAL WELCOME AND BACKGROUND

 - The employer will set out in writing the employee’s alleged conduct or characteristics or other circumstances, which lead them to contemplate disciplinary action.

 - The employer will send this statement to the employee and invite the employee to attend a meeting to discuss the matter.

 - The employee will be given a reasonable opportunity to consider his/her response to that information.

 - After the meeting, the employer will inform the employee of their decision and notify him/her of the right to appeal against the decision.

 - Formal verbal warning

-Where informal attempts to resolve a problem have failed, or a first instance misconduct is sufficiently serious to warrant formal action, a disciplinary hearing will be called by the Director, following which s/he may issue the employee with a formal verbal warning.
+Where informal attempts to resolve a problem have failed, or a first instance misconduct is sufficiently serious to warrant formal action, a disciplinary hearing will be called by the Director or Manager, following which s/he may issue the employee with a formal verbal warning.